PaburoTC/GestIA/README.md

 ```
 ### Windows

 For GestIA to work on Widnows it suffices to activate OpenVino before running the program.
-To do so, run these commands from the app directory:
+To do so, run the following commands:
 ```
 $ cd C:\Program Files (x86)\IntelSWTools\openvino\bin\
 $ setupvars.bat